 Instructions

-• Mix 20-25 drops of food colouring into a small bowl containing 1 tablespoon of vinegar.
+- Mix 20-25 drops of food coloring into a small bowl containing 1 tablespoon of vinegar.

-• Pour the coloured vinegar into the bag of corn.
+- Pour the colored vinegar into the bag of corn.

-• Seal the bag and shake the corn kernels around until the food colouring has been evenly spread throughout.
-If the colour isn't vibrant enough, add a few more drops of food colouring (but keep in mind that it the colour won't look super vibrant until it has fully set).
+- Seal the bag and shake the corn kernels around until the food coloring has been evenly spread throughout.
+If the color isn't vibrant enough, add a few more drops of food coloring (but keep in mind that it the color won't look super vibrant until it has fully set).

-• Repeat the previous steps for every colour of the rainbow.
+- Repeat the previous steps for every color of the rainbow.

-• Pour the coloured corn kernels onto a baking sheet to dry, making sure that the different colours don't touch each other.
+- Pour the colored corn kernels onto a baking sheet to dry, making sure that the different colors don't touch each other.
 Once dry, the kernels are ready to play with!

 Video